How do you protect yourself from ID Theft?

 Watch Over Your Credit Reports

-- Don't share PINs or passwords, even with close friends or relatives.
+Don't share PINs, passwords or IDs, even with close friends or relatives.

-- Avoid using easily available information for your PINs or passwords such as your mother's maiden name, your or a family member's birth date, your SSN or phone number, or a series of consecutive numbers (i.e., 1, 2, 3, 4).
+Avoid using easily available information for your PINs, passwords and IDs such as your mother's maiden name, your or a family member's birth date, your SSN or phone number, or a series of consecutive numbers (i.e., 1, 2, 3, 4).

 Protect Your Information Online